 Auto assignment of staff when you create or update a record

-This is the other new feature I like – let’s say a ticket comes in to a particular; they take the ticket, update it, but then it should go to a different queue.
+This is the other new feature I like – let’s say a ticket comes into a particular; they take the ticket and update it, but then it should go to a different queue.
 Now the auto-assignment (if enabled) will reassign that ticket automatically.
 (Note: Staff field needs to be blank.)
-To enable, go to Remedyforce Administration, Application Settings, Record Assignment and click on the “Configure Staff Assignment” button.
+To enable, go to Remedyforce Administration, Application Settings, Record Assignment, and click on the “Configure Staff Assignment” button.
 Select “When a record is created or updated” and save!